bendevera/book-recommender-api/README.md

 prod url: books.bendevera.com

 ## routes
-- GET /api/
-root route with constant response.
+- `GET /api` - root route with constant response.

-- GET /api/books
-route to get all books in the database.
+- `GET /api/books` - route to get all books in the database.

-- GET /api/books/< id >
-route to get an individual book by id.
+- `GET /api/books/<id>`- route to get an individual book by id.

-- POST /api/recommend/
-route to get book recommendations.
+- `POST /api/recommend` - route to get book recommendations.

 JSON params:
   - book_id - int - "reference" book that is used to generate recommendations